Sheetspin logoSheetspin

 Freeform tabular data with any column structure you define.
 Returned as a JSON array.

-CLAUDE.md — your AI skill file
+sheetspin.md — your AI skill file

 Your API endpoint URL and authentication token

-Every module, its tab name, type, and column schema
+Every module, its tab name, type, and column schema — including per-column type annotations

 Expected response formats — { result: "success" } / { result: "error", error: "..." }

-Form field names, types, and honeypot instructions
+Form field names, types, and honeypot field instructions

 Drive folder URLs for asset modules